SimonGriang/ansible_bench/readme.md

 # KI gestützte IT-Automatisierung: Optimierung des Konfigurationsmanagements durch LLM basierte Skriptgenerierung
-This Repository provides the code and some additional information on the master thesis **"KI gestützte IT-Automatisierung: Optimierung des Konfigurationsmanagements durch LLMbasierte Skriptgenerierung"** by **Simon Göttsberger** at the **Technical University of Applied Sciences Rosenheim**.
+This Repository provides the code and some additional information on the master thesis **"KI gestützte IT-Automatisierung: Optimierung des Konfigurationsmanagements durch LLM basierte Skriptgenerierung"** by **Simon Göttsberger** at the **Technical University of Applied Sciences Rosenheim**.

 # Prompts for using this tool